Skip to content

 Palette Colors – Left to Right

 Benjamin Moore Chantilly Lace – My favorite white of all time.
-I used it here because it’s a nice straight white.
+I used it here because it’s a nice clean white.

 Sherwin Williams Natural Choice